 - A background in digital health and ‘electronic patient health records’

-- A background in systems thinking and practice.
+- A background in systems thinking and complexity science.

 - An understanding of economics, health economics and have completed training in ‘social return on investment’